RaphaelLederman/RaphaelLederman.github.io/_posts/2019-3-8-stockclassification.md

 toc_sticky: true
 ---

-In this fourth article related to stock market predictions, we will go through a deep learning classification algorithm inspired by both Convolutional Neural Networks and Recurrent Neural Networks.
+In this fifth article related to stock market predictions, we will go through a deep learning classification algorithm inspired by both Convolutional Neural Networks and Recurrent Neural Networks.
 This model is innovative in its essence : it takes as input not only regular stock data like daily open, low, high, close prices and volumes, but also manually computed features (including conventional indicators such as short-term and long-term Exponential Moving Averages, Moving Average Convergence Divergence, Bollinger Bands, Price-Volume Trends, ARMA, Fourier Transforms etc.) and a representation of all this data learned through a custom Bidirectional Generative Adversarial Network.

 <script type="text/javascript" async
     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">